 For the mamas and papas who don’t flinch at the more traditional Halloween style, consider making the shower a guys-and-gals affair where you can serve cocktails and mocktails with spooky names, bright colors, and hors d’oeuvres that are fantastically freaky and on-theme.
 Hand out some jack-o-lantern gift bags at each, and you’ll have a frightfully good Halloween baby shower.

 Consider using more hushed-tone pumpkins and florals at this gathering, with pops of rose gold or another jewel tone as the anchor color.
-You can find these beauties at craft stores as well and will be using them for years well beyond the shower.
+You can find these beauties at craft stores and will be using them for years well beyond the shower.
 This is a fantastic option for a classy and more reserved shower to celebrate the joy that the season will soon bring.

 Food for Your Fall Baby Shower